 We have called a special meeting of our stockholders to be held at 9:00 a.m., local time, on , 2003, at 2728 N. Harwood, 10th Floor, Dallas, Texas.
-At the special meeting, you will be asked to consider and vote upon the adoption of the merger agreement and upon the governance proposals, the authorized capital increase proposal, the name change proposal, the stockholders' rights plan proposal and the incentive plan proposal.
+At the special meeting, you will be asked to consider and vote upon the adoption of the merger agreement and upon the governance proposals, the authorized capital increase proposal, the name change proposal and the stockholders' rights plan proposal.
 See "The Special Meeting."